 Too much of anything can become a problem, and women who experience discomfort due to overly large breasts often know this best.
-Fortunately, breast reduction from our experienced plastic and reconstructive surgeon, Dr. Anthony Wilson, may be able to help.
+Fortunately, breast reduction from our experienced New Hampshire plastic surgeon, Dr. Richard Zeff, may be able to help.
 This popular procedure is designed to reduce the size of the breasts and minimize or eliminate pain caused by excess breast tissue.
 In addition to greater physical comfort, other benefits include the potential for increased confidence and quality of life.
-During your initial consultation, Dr. Wilson will take the time to thoroughly evaluate your individual needs and discuss your cosmetic goals.
+During your initial consultation, Dr. Zeff will take the time to thoroughly evaluate your individual needs and discuss your cosmetic goals.

 You can learn more about breast reduction surgery or schedule a consultation by contacting our practice today.
 We look forward to hearing from you soon.